 Core course covers the fundamental principles of accounting for a sole-proprietorship and a corporation.
 Students will analyze transactions into debit/credit parts including receivables and payables, journalize, post to general ledger, make adjusting and closing entries, create financial statements and prepare payroll records.

 In this intermediate class, students will learn how to maintain accounting records for both corporations and partnerships.
 Methods of depreciation, tracking inventory, financing, and international accounting concepts will also be cove red.
 (Prerequisite: Accounting 1)

 Record Keeping (Part 2 of Business Math) and 10-key calculator functions for business are included.

-Excel Basics is an introductory, but comprehensive, course covering the following: creating and formatting spreadsheets, formulas and functions (basic and advanced), templates, charts, graphics, and data analysis.
+Microsoft Excel is an introductory, but comprehensive, course covering the following: creating and formatting spreadsheets, formulas and functions (basic and advanced), templates, charts, graphics, and data analysis.

 This course teaches students the complete set of Microsoft Publisher skills needed to succeed.
 Learn to create flyers, brochures, newsletters, business cards and tables using all the Publisher tools.